Introduction to Simple Mail Transfer Protocol (SMTP)

 - SMTP is made from a simple platform, making it easy and quick to send emails.

-- SMTP presents reliability for outgoing email messages, in a way that if a message is not sent successfully, then the SMTP server tries to re-send the same message up until the message is sent successfully.
+- SMTP presents reliability for outgoing email messages so that if a message is not sent successfully, then the SMTP server tries to re-send the same message up until the message is sent successfully.

 - SMTP helps to have a committed server to manage outgoing email messages in organizations.

 - It is easy and simple to connect to SMTP.
-It offers an easy installation.
+Moreover, it offers an easy installation.

 - SMTP connection has no limitations and can be used to connect to any system.
 All we have to do is incorporate the SMTP information.